 When it comes to enterprise software, hosted solutions have become one of the most popular choices.
 In fact, a whopping 94% of organizations use at least one hosted application and 73% of organizations say nearly all of their apps will be hosted by 2020.

 Although you probably already use at least one hosted solution, you may not know it by that name.
 Or, you may have heard of hosted solutions before, but you’re wondering what exactly they are and why they’re so popular.

-Whether you’re in the market for new software or just want to learn more about the solutions that are available, BioRAFT is here to help.
+Whether you’re in the market for new software and want to understand the importance of digitizing EHS, or just want to learn more about the solutions that are available, BioRAFT is here to help.
 We’ve put together this guide to give you a brief overview of what hosted solutions are, and the advantages they offer to you and your organization.

 What is a hosted solution?